'It is very scary': How a foreign student was cheated of S$500,000 by fake China officials

 READ: Phone scammers exposed - A web of deceit across the region

-From Sep 3 to Sep 7, a total amount of S$500,000 was transferred to the scammers over five transactions.
+From Sep 3 to Sep 7, a total amount of S$500,000 was taken by the scammers over five transactions.

 Ms Zhou stayed in the hotel room the entire time and the video call with the scammers stayed connected round the clock.